watson-developer-cloud/assistant-simple/README.md

 6 Open `http://localhost:3000` in a browser.

-_Note: If you are interested in deploying you local application or the changes you have made locally to Bluemix, skip to [this section](#usingCloudfoundry)_
+_Note: If you are interested in deploying you local application or the changes you have made locally to Bluemix, go to [this section](#usingCloudfoundry)_

 <a name="credentials">
 # Service Credentials